BalaIBMRaptor/MQ-HA/instructions/cp4i2020.2/tracing/readme.md

 # Installing and setting up the IBM Cloud Pak for Integration Operations Dashboard
-These instructions document how to setup MQ within Cloud Pak for Integration which is accessible from within the OpenShift Cluster, and then setting up the Cloud Pak Operations Dashboard.
+These instructions document how to setup MQ within Cloud Pak for Integration, and then setting up the Cloud Pak Operations Dashboard.
 The instructions have been created using a fresh OpenShift environment deployed on AWS however the process should be similar on other environments.

 You will be able after this lab to have an Operations Dashboard on your IBM Cloud Pak to view real-time updates of your queue managers.